Tsipras says lenders seeking to 'humiliate' Greek government

 "In order to achieve that, we have to seek a deal which will spread the burden evenly and which will not hurt wage earners and pensioners."

-Tsipras's comments appeared to deepen the deadlock between Athens and its creditors, amid growing signs that Greece could be heading for a default that would push it towards exiting the eurozone.
+Tsipras's comments appeared to deepen the deadlock between Athens and its creditors, amid growing signs that Greece could be heading for a default that would push it toward exiting the eurozone.

 He said the European Central Bank was insisting on financial "strangulation" for Greece and blamed the ECB and European Union for resisting offering debt relief.